 Bids to host the 2021 symposium are presented.

 - ARRCN bazaar.
 Those with things to sell or distribute can sign up for display tables/booths.
-Deadline is on 15 June 2019 for an assured slot.
-Merchants’ fee will be announced soon.
+Deadline is on 15 September 2019 for an assured slot (please check the merchant section for further information).

 This upcoming International Symposia will carry out theme of